p3z/shay_kanban/README.md

-# shay_kanban
+# Shay Kanban
-A simple plugin for bringing Kanban boards into WordPress
+A simple plugin for enabling the creation of kanban board workflows into WordPress